- Home

 What takes this recipe to the next level are the dumplings.
 And because they only contain butter, flour, and cheese, you might have these ingredients to hand anyway (leave out the cheese if you’re vegan or don’t have any at home).

-To make a sweet potato and black bean stew with cheddar dumplings, head over to BBC Good Food.
-Or, for some time and money-saving slow cooker recipes, check out our article which has 10 recipes to try.
+To make this sweet potato and black bean stew with cheddar dumplings, head over to the BBC Good Food website.
+Or, for some time and money-saving slow cooker recipes, check out our article which features 10 recipes to try.

 Chicken soup is known for being comforting and restorative, but it’s not necessarily the most filling dish around.
-So why not pad this comforting dish out with pasta, noodles, or potatoes and plenty of veggies?
+So why not pad this comforting meal out with pasta, noodles, or potatoes, and plenty of veggies?

 The great thing about this hearty soup is that aside from being budget-friendly, it’s incredibly versatile, and you can adapt it to use up whatever’s in your fridge.